MDU-PHL/bohra/README.md

                         PLEASE DO NOT USE (default: False) --keep, -k            Keep report from previous run (default: False)
 ```

 **Rerun with different combination of isolates**

 `bohra rerun`

 **Rerun with different reference/mask**

 `bohra rerun -r pathtonewref -m pathtonewmask`

+## Output

+Bohra outputs a directory with a `report.html` and all data required for visualisation in a web browser.

 ## Etymology